arduino/library-registry/README.md

 This repository contains the list of libraries in the [Arduino Library Manager](https://www.arduino.cc/en/guide/libraries#toc3) index.

+## Frequently asked questions

+For more information about Arduino Library Manager and how the index is maintained, please see [the FAQ](FAQ.md).

 ## Adding a library to Library Manager

 If you would like to have your library available for installation via Library Manager, just submit a